 There’s no reason why a cat-friendly garden has to be unattractive.
-There are all kinds of colourful flowering plants, trees, grasses and herbs that are safe for felines.
+There are all kinds of colorful flowering plants, trees, grasses and herbs that are safe for felines.

 A lot of my friends have cats, most of whom stay indoors 24/7.
 That’s fine for many felines, but I can’t imagine my kitty not being allowed to enjoy the garden on a regular basis.
 It just seems so natural for a cat to be able to prowl through grass, chase insects, and roll on a sun-warmed patio stone, even if it’s just for half an hour a day.